Outspoken pro-Trump pastor Mark Burns jumps in race for Gowdy seat

 Burns is not first member of Trump's campaign orbit to try to parlay loyal support for Trump into a ticket to Washington.

-Last year, Trump aide Alan Alan Cobb ran and lost his bid to succeed Rep. Mike Pompeo in Kansas; Trump surrogate Bruce LeVell fell short in his Georgia race for Rep. Tom Price's seat; and fired Trump campaign staffer Corey Stewart couldn't best Ed Gillespie for the GOP 's gubernatorial nomination in Virginia.
-Stewart, for his part, is running again in 2018 — this time for Senate.
+Last year, Trump aide Alan Cobb lost his bid to succeed Mike Pompeo, who gave up his House seat from Kansas to become CIA director; Trump surrogate Bruce LeVell fell short in his Georgia race for the seat of Tom Price, the former secretary of health and human services; and fired Trump campaign staffer Corey Stewart couldn't best Ed Gillespie for the GOP nomination for governor in Virginia.
+Stewart, for his part, is running again in 2018 — this time for the Senate.

 South Carolina's 4th District will head to the polls in June for the primary, and November for the general election.